PO Box 5085, Jersey Shore, PA 17740

 • Pay invoice by credit card (no convenience fee); upload a purchase order; or print a copy of the invoice and send it with your check.

-• Paid members will receive a digital membership card.
+• Paid members will receive a digital membership card at the email address you provide.

 • Establish regular meeting dates (usually monthly).